Interpolation and Amalgamation for Arrays with MaxDiff (Extended Version): Abstract

 \section{Abstract}

-We enrich the McCarthy theory of arrays with a maxdiff operation (this operation returns the biggest index where two given arrays differ).
+In this paper, the theory of McCarthy's extensional arrays enriched with a maxdiff operation (this operation returns the biggest index where two given arrays differ) is proposed.
 It is known from the literature that a diff operation is required for the theory of arrays in order to enjoy the Craig interpolation property at the quantifier-free level.
 However, the diff operation introduced in the literature is merely instrumental to this purpose and has only a purely formal meaning (it is obtained from the Skolemization of the extensionality axiom).
-Our maxdiff operation significantly increases the level of expressivity (for instance, it allows the definition of a length function); however obtaining interpolation results for the resulting theory becomes a surprisingly hard task.
-We obtain such results in this paper, via a thorough semantic analysis of the models of the theory and of their amalgamation properties.
-The results are modular with respect to the index theory and we show how to convert them into concrete interpolation algorithms via a hierarchical approach.
+Our maxdiff operation significantly increases the level of expressivity; however, obtaining interpolation results for the resulting theory becomes a surprisingly hard task.
+We obtain such results via a thorough semantic analysis of the models of the theory and of their amalgamation properties.
+The results are modular with respect to the index theory and it is shown how to convert them into concrete interpolation algorithms via a hierarchical approach.

 \keywords{Interpolation \and Arrays \and MaxDiff \and Amalgamation \and SMT}